shivanikharva/shivanikharva.github.io/aboutme.md

 - Attended tri-weekly meetings with customer solutions team
 - Contributed to transition from Platform v1.0 to v2.0 by communicating differences to engineering team

+**UCSB Disabled Students Program (DSP)**
+*Notetaker*
+- Communicated weekly with students in DSP assigned to me to learn and adapt to their notetaking preferences
+- Took structured notes during every lecture for three classes and uploaded notes to website for students to access

 **AAA Tax Group**
 *Technical Intern*
 June 2021 - August 2021